-- Made to parents of dependent undergraduate students to help pay for the student's education, regardless of financial need. - You must complete the FAFSA - Loan is based on credit history.
+- Made to parents of dependent undergraduate students to help pay for the student's education, regardless of financial need. - · You must complete the FAFSA - Loan is based on credit history.
 Parents must have a good credit history. - Parents may borrow up to the cost of attendance minus any other aid for which the student qualifies. - Interest rates vary based on when the loan is first disbursed but capped at 10.50%.
-For academic year 2014/2015 the interest rate was 7.21%, and for 2015/2016 the rate is 5.84% for graduate borrowers and 6.84% for parent borrowers.
-The interest begins accruing upon disbursement. - Repayment begins immediately after the final disbursement. - · Must complete a Master Promissory Note at www.studentloans.gov - Beginning with loans with a first disbursement after April 1, 2015, parent and graduate borrowers may be required to complete a PLUS entrance counseling session prior to approval.
+For the academic year 2017-2018 the interest rate is 7%.
+The interest begins accruing upon disbursement. - Repayment begins immediately after the final disbursement. - Must complete a Master Promissory Note at www.studentloans.gov - Beginning with loans with a first disbursement after April 1, 2015, parent and graduate borrowers may be required to complete a PLUS entrance counseling session prior to approval.